 Luxury vinyl tile (LVT) flooring offers many benefits over natural, more traditional flooring materials.
-Designed and manufactured at our factory in Coventry, our industry leading LVT gives you beautiful aesthetics without compromising on quality or performance.
+Our industry-leading LVT gives you beautiful aesthetics without compromising on quality or performance.

 In the first of a series of articles on specifying LVT flooring, we compare it to traditional Wood options, and see why it should be your floor of choice for your next project.

 There are many reasons to use LVT – namely its design potential, ease of specification, durability and practical performance characteristics.
 With over 50 years experience in every Amtico floor, you can be sure that you’re getting the best quality and design available.

 It’s true that there are many tones, shades and grain variations in natural wood.
 Add to that the effects that can be achieved by using distressed timbers, sawn woods and painted or stained boards and you have a wide range of options.

 However, these and more can all be achieved by using LVT – obsessive attention to detail by our design team makes sure features are replicated authentically or reduced when they become obviously repetitive.
 Colour options – from soft ink washes to more intense coloured timbers are all there too.
 As are textures – sawn, polished or aged – again, in a variety of true to life colours and bolder hues.

 Whether it’s evoking the sense of grandeur associated with traditional hardwood Parquetry or creating contemporary schemes using big, bold finishes, contrast grains and play with proportions to fit your vision.

 The thinness and structural flexibility of LVT planks allows them to be precision cut into even the smallest, most intricate of patterns without sacrificing fit or finish.